ivansarno/GeneticFramework/README.md

 # GeneticFramework
 Framework for genetic algorithm in Python

-Preview

 the framework it is composed by:

+-abstract genetic algorithms

 -basic selection functions

--basic mutation operator
+-basic mutation operator for integers and bits sequences

--abstract genetic algorithms

--algoritms specific for integer and bits sequences
+-algoritms specific for integers and bits sequences

--random initializers specific for integer and bits sequences
+-random initializers specific for integers and bits sequences

 -examples